-- ► Select the probe function by pressing the PROBING ROT soft key - Position the touch probe at a position near the first touch point - Select a probe direction perpendicular to the angle reference axis: Select the axis and direction using an arrow key - Start the probing procedure: Press the machine START button - ► Position the touch probe at a position near the second touch point - ▶ To probe the workpiece, press the machine START button.
-The TNC determines the basic rotation and displays the angle after the dialog Rotation angle - Activate basic rotation: Press the Set basic rotation soft key - Terminate the probe function by pressing the END soft key
+- Select the probe function by pressing the PROBING ROT soft key - Position the touch probe at a position near the first touch point - Select the probe direction or probing routine by soft key - Start the probing procedure: Press the machine START button - ► Position the touch probe at a position near the second touch point - ▶ To probe the workpiece, press the machine START button.
+The TNC determines the basic rotation and displays the angle after the dialog Rotation angle - Activate basic rotation: Press the SET BASIC ROTATION soft key - Terminate the probe function by pressing the END soft key.